 Chicken with Pineaple

-- 2 stems lemon grass, outer leaves discarded, crashed or bruished
+- 2 stem lemon grass, outer leaves discarded, crashed or bruished

-- a half of pineaple (not too ripe), sliced
+- a half of pineapple (not too ripe), sliced

 - vegetable oil to sautee the paste

-- 3 candlenuts, roughly chopped or crashed (substitute with macadamia nuts if not available.)
+- 3 pc candlenuts,roughly chopped or crashed (substitute with macadamia nuts if not available)

-- 4 cm/ 1 tsp fresh turmeric or 1/2 tsp ground turmeric
+- 4 cm turmeric or 1/2 tsp ground turmeric

 - sugar to taste (if preferred)

-Add the chicken pieces, stir and cook until the chicken becomes harder and the colours turns to white.
+- Add the chicken pieces, stir and cook until the chicken becomes harder and the colour turns to white.

-Slice the pineaple, add into the pan.
+- Slice the pineapple, add into the pan.
 Cook shortly until just whilted.